grayoj/geraldmokereke.xyz/content/posts/install-tailwind-storybook.md

 # Introduction.

 In this article, you will learn how to install storybook and configure it with tailwindcss, in a Next JS project.
-I have used these tools to build several sideprojects of mine and even professional projects.
+I have used these tools to build several side projects of mine and even professional projects.
 I hope you find it interesting.

 ### Why Tailwind and Storybook?

 It boils down to your preference.
 Storybook is a pretty nice tool that could be used alongside several CSS in options.
-From utility first frameworks such as tailwindcss, to Chakra UI or plain CSS styling.
+From utility first frameworks such as tailwindcss, to Chakra UI, CSS in JS (Styled Components) or plain styling in CSS.

 ### Requirements.